Wasting police time

-Perverting the Course of Justice
+Perverting the course of justice

 False or hoax fire alarms

-A person is guilty of this offence if he or she also communicates misleading information to another person in order to induce him or her to believe that the article will explode but in fact it is not a bomb.
-It is not necessary to induce a particular person; the intention to induce is the most important.
+A person is guilty of this offence if they also communicate misleading information to another to induce them to believe the article will explode but, in fact, it is not a bomb.
+It is not necessary to induce a particular person; the intention to induce is the important element.
 For instance a statement like ‘there is a bomb’ will suffice.